Child neglect: Effects

 Effects of child neglect can differ depending on the individual and how much treatment is provided, but generally speaking child neglect that occurs in the first two years of a child's life may be more of an important precursor of childhood aggression compared to later neglect, which may not have as strong a correlation.
+Maltreatment in children leads to compromises in the development of cognitive, language, socioemotional, and neurobiological domains.
 Children who suffer from neglect most often also have attachment difficulties, cognitive deficits, emotional/behavioural problems, and physical consequences as a result of neglect.
 Early neglect has the potential to modify the body's stress response, specifically cortisol levels (stress hormones) which can cause abnormalities and alter the body's overall health.
 Research has shown that there is a relationship between neglect and disturbing patterns of infant-caretaker attachment.
 If parents lack sensitivity to their baby's needs, the baby may develop insecure-anxious attachment.
 The neglectful behaviour the child experiences will contribute to their attachment difficulties and formation of relationships in the future, or lack thereof.
 In addition to biological and social effects, neglect affects the intellectual ability and cognitive/academic deficits.
 Children who suffer from child neglect may also suffer from anxiety or impulse-control disorders.
 Another result of child neglect is what people call "failure to thrive".
 Infants who have deficits in growth and abnormal behaviours such as withdrawal, apathy and excessive sleep are failing to thrive, rather than developing to become "healthy" individuals.

-A study by Robert Wilson, a professor at Rush University Medical Center in Chicago, and his colleagues, showed for the first time that children under the age of 18 when were moderately neglected in some manner by their caregivers had a 3 times likely risk of stroke over those with moderately low levels, after controlling for some common risk factors (they interviewed 1,040 participants ages 55 or older; after 3 1/2 years, 257 of them died and 192 were autopsied, with 89 having stroke evidence upon autopsy and another 40 had a history of it).
+A study by Robert Wilson, a professor at Rush University Medical Center in Chicago, and his colleagues, showed for the first time that children under the age of 18 when moderately neglected in some manner by their caregivers had a 3 times likely risk of stroke over those with moderately low levels, after controlling for some common risk factors (they interviewed 1,040 participants ages 55 or older; after 3 1/2 years, 257 of them died and 192 were autopsied, with 89 having stroke evidence upon autopsy and another 40 had a history of it).
 Neglect, bullying, and abuse have previously been linked to changes in the brain's grey matter and white matter and to accelerated ageing.